matth-x/MicroOcpp/README.md

 You can also process the original payload from the CS using the `payload` object.

-To get started quickly without EVSE hardware, you can use the charge point simulation in `examples/Simulation_without_HW/` as a starting point.
-It establishes a connection to a WebSocket echo server (`wss://echo.websocket.org/`).
-This works because the library can answer its own requests to make testing easier.
-You can also run the simulation against the URL of your central system. `Simulated_HW.ino` simulates the user interaction at the EVSE.
-It repeats its test routine over and over again.
-You can watch it in your device monitor!
+To get started quickly with or without EVSE hardware, you can flash the sketch in `examples/SECC` onto your ESP.
+That example mimics a full OCPP communications controller as it would look like in a real charging station.
+You can build a charger prototype based on that example or just view the internal state using the device monitor.

 ## Dependencies